Skip to content

 Terminal window

-awa generate . --features copilot claude cursor
+awa init --features copilot claude cursor

 Feature flags control which sections are included.
 Enable only what you need.